zzdtravel

 Chiesa di San Zaccaria

-Chiesa di San Zaccaria-November 2024
+Chiesa di San Zaccaria-December 2024

 When 15th-century Venetian girls showed more interest in sailors than saints, they were sent to the convent adjoining San Zaccaria.
 The wealth showered on the church by their grateful parents is evident.
 Masterpieces by Bellini, Titian, Tintoretto and Van Dyck crowd the walls.
 The star of the show is undoubtedly Giovanni Bellini’s Madonna Enthroned with Child and Saints (1505), which graces an altar on the left as you enter, and glows like it's plugged into an outlet.